 The City of Minneapolis has unveiled the West Broadway Alive plan as its vision for one of the Northside’s two commercial corridors.
 Additionally, the City has seen the construction of one part of the Penn-Lowry redevelopment, with the addition of over 30,000 square feet of retail and office space on the southeast corner of Penn and Lowry.

-Improved transportation potential has been discussed with the potential for Bus Rapid Transit (BRT) along Bottineau Blvd between Downtown Minneapolis and the Northwest Suburbs.
-Recently, the members of the County have been exploring Light Rail Transit (LRT) instead of BRT.
+Improved transportation potential has been discussed with the potential for Bus Rapid Transit (BRT) along Penn Ave between Downtown Minneapolis and the Northwest Suburbs and Light Rail Transit (LRT) along Olson Memorial Highway.

 The Cleveland Neighborhood Association supports lifelong learning for its residents.
 Community Education has an office at Lucy Craft Laney Elementary School and provides education opportunities to youth and adults.